Stereographic Markov Chain Monte Carlo: Proofs of Main Results

 We prove uniform ergodicity by showing the whole $\mathbb{S}^d$ is a small set.
 More precisely, we will show the $3$-step transitional kernel satisfies the following minorization condition: \*[ P^3(z,A)\ge \epsilon Q(A) \] for all measurable set $A$, where $Q(\cdot)$ is a fixed probability measure on $\mathbb{S}^d$ and $\epsilon>0$.
+The rationale behind establishing a $3$-step minorization condition is that this facilitates the SPS chain being able to reach any point on the sphere, and there exists enough probability mass around ``$2$-stop'' paths to ensure that the chain can avoid stopping too close to the North Pole, the potentially problematic region.

 We use the following notations: \begin{enumerate} \item We {use $\textrm{AC}(\epsilon):=\{z\in\mathbb{S}^d: z_{d+1}\ge 1-\epsilon\}$ to denote the ``Arctic Circle'' with ``size'' $\epsilon\ge 0$}. \item We {use $\textrm{HS}(z,0):=\{z'\in\mathbb{S}^d: z^Tz'\ge 0\}$ to denote the ``hemisphere'' from $z$. and $\textrm{HS}(z,\epsilon'):=\{z'\in\mathbb{S}^d: z^Tz'\ge \epsilon'\}$ to denote the area left after ``cutting'' the hemisphere's boundary of ``size'' $\epsilon'\ge 0$}. \end{enumerate}